TTK4145/Project/README.md

  - The cab and hall button lights should turn off when the corresponding order has been serviced
  - The "door open" lamp should be used as a substitute for an actual door, and as such should not be switched on while the elevator is moving
    - The duration for keeping the door open should be in the 1-5 second range
+ - The obstruction switch should substitute the door obstruction sensor inside the elevator
+   - The door should not close while it is obstructed

 Start with `1 <= n <= 3` elevators, and `m == 4` floors.
 Try to avoid hard-coding these values: You should be able to add a fourth elevator with no extra configuration, or change the number of floors with minimal configuration.
 You do, however, not need to test for `n > 3` and `m != 4`.